What is secrets management?

 Keep reading to learn more about secrets management and what you can do to protect your company's data environment.

-What Is a Secret?
+What is a secret?

 Common types of secrets include: